 Request ACTRI Services

-The ACTRI Research Pharmacy is a fully operational pharmacy staffed by a fulltime pharmacist and a fulltime technician through our collaboration with the UC San Diego Pharmacy Department.
-Located at the East Campus Office Building, the investigational drug pharmacy is a temperature-controlled space that includes a refrigerator, a freezer, storage, compounding areas, and a glove box for handling sterile material.
+The ACTRI Research Pharmacy is a fully operational pharmacy staffed by three fulltime pharmacists and three technicians through our collaboration with the UC San Diego Pharmacy Department.
+This investigational drug pharmacy is a temperature-controlled space that includes four refrigerators, a -20° C freezer, a -70° C freezer, two rooms for ambient temperature storage, a licensed ante room and a world-class clean room for sterile compounding.
 It has a general pharmacy license and a sterile compounding license.
-In the fall, it is scheduled to move into the Altman Clinical and Translational Research Institute Building, inhabiting 1,000 square feet of the Center for Clinical Research (CCR).The addition of the pharmacy to our CCR makes our clinical research operations more efficient, effective, and comprehensive, giving ACTRI a full slate of clinical trial services under one roof, from nursing and clinical coordination, to biostatistics and labs, to physician oversight and investigational drug compounding.
+In June 2017, the pharmacy moved into the Altman Clinical and Translational Research Institute Building, inhabiting 1,000 square feet of the Center for Clinical Research (CCR).The addition of the pharmacy to our CCR makes our clinical research operations more efficient, effective, and comprehensive, giving ACTRI a full slate of clinical trial services under one roof, from nursing and clinical coordination, to biostatistics and labs, to physician oversight and investigational drug compounding.

 Pharmacy services are critical to the success of clinical trials involving experimental drugs.
 Pharmacists are responsible for procuring and storing drugs; maintaining all records regarding their purchase, regulation, and dispensing; compounding and dispensing study drugs; providing consultations to subjects enrolled in clinical trials; monitoring potential drug side effects in subjects enrolled in the studies; and assuring quality control and compliancy.
 The ACTRI pharmacist is an active member of the research team, helping with the design of the study and participating in protocol review.
 Our pharmacist ensures that labeling, drug storage, dispensing, and accountability records of all investigational new drugs comply with federal, state, and institutional guidelines.
-The pharmacy technician is also a critical member of the pharmacy team because he or she works with drug sponsors and auditors, and performs day-to-day compounding, dispensing, record keeping, and billing.
+The pharmacy technician is also a vital member of the pharmacy team who works with drug sponsors and auditors, and performs day-to-day compounding, dispensing, record keeping, and billing.

 All UC San Diego pharmacies use Epic, an electronic medical record keeping system that minimizes the medication errors normally seen in paper-based records.
 Also, UC San Diego pharmacy services require all actions to be double checked, including the protocol, dispensing, and treatment time billed.
 These combined actions heighten safety and ensure quality.